-Whether you are dismantling a structure, tearing out some concrete steps, or replacing a dilapidated concrete driveway, you will quickly learn that the big challenge isn't the remodeling work that you are about to undertake.
-It's disposing of the old stuff.
+Whether you are dismantling a structure, tearing out some steps, or replacing a dilapidated driveway, you will quickly learn that the big challenge isn't the remodeling work, it's the disposal of the old stuff.

-You will bust the springs, cause the shocks to fail, and/or seriously strain the truck's engine.
-Please don't be like so many suburban homeowners that think pickups can handle a semi-trailer's worth of weight because the truck looks great in those "Like a Rock" commercials.
+If you have access to a pickup truck, you can haul the stuff away yourself, but you'll probably have to make several trips.
+Be careful not to overload the vehicle.
+Because it will be too heavy, you will not be able to fill the entire bed of the average pickup.
+Yes, I mean to the top rail height!
+If you overload the truck, you will bust the springs, cause the shocks to fail, and/or seriously strain the engine.
+Please don't be like so many suburban homeowners who think pickups can handle a semi-trailer's worth of weight because the truck looks great in those "Like a Rock" commercials.

-- If you use a friend's pickup, suggest that you'll provide the labor while he or she provides the truck.
-Loading concrete into a pickup is a huge pain in the ass.
+- Loading concrete into a pickup is a huge pain in the ass, and you're going to need help.
+Even your best friends will probably need to be enticed and rewarded for their help.
 The standard "I'll buy ya a beer" is simply insufficient.

-Take the broken concrete to a landfill that accepts "C&D" (junk hauler parlance for "Construction & Demolition" materials).
-It will not (usually) be cheap.
+Take the load to a landfill that accepts "C & D" (junk-hauler parlance for "construction and demolition" materials).
+It probably won't be cheap.
 Remember, this is concrete.
 It's a pain to get rid of.

-Try to find a landfill that accepts by the load as opposed to by weight.
-Some landscaping or gardening supply outlets, which cater to landscaping contractors, will accept C&D on a per-pickup load basis.
+You can also try to find a landfill that takes stuff by the load rather than by weight.
+Some landscaping or gardening supply outlets, which cater to landscaping contractors, will accept C & D on a per-pickup-load basis.

 You'll have to pay per load, anywhere from $20 on up.
 Probably most places are charging around $40 for a pickup load of broken concrete these days.